carrizo93/carrizo93.github.io/content/portfolio/index.md

 * Amplifies the current output from photodiode using a transimpedance amplifier, then converts the signal to digital output with an ADC
 * Communicated to satellite computer through I2C, which takes the combined outputs from all 8-9 sensor modules to determine the attitude/orientation of the satellite relative to the sun
 * Manufactured the sensor completely in house, starting with a plain copper board, laser cutting out two modules and their electrical connections, finishing with a solder mask and low budget silkscreen, and carefully hand assembling the board
-* To be manufacutured by a factory with a new connector
+* To be manufactured by a factory with a new connector

 ## E-skateboard remote control